civicrm/composer-compile-lib/README.md

 [symfony/filesystem](https://symfony.com/doc/current/components/filesystem.html) provides wrappers which throw exceptions.
 But it puts them into a class `Filesystem` which, which requires more boilerplate.

-For the most part, `CCL` simply mirrors `symfony/filesystem` using static methods the `CCL` class.
+For the most part, `CCL` simply mirrors `symfony/filesystem` using static methods in the `CCL` class.
 Compare:

 ```php
 // PHP Standard Library